montagestudio/firefly/README.md

 If you are running locally, you must run `NODE_ENV=development npm start` instead to disable https redirection.
 This will become unnecessary once we add a consistent process for adding self-signed certificates.

-You can then access the server at http://local-aurora.montagestudio.com:2440/. local-aurora.montagestudio.com is an alias for localhost.
+You can then access the server at http://local.montage.studio:2440/. local.montage.studio is an alias for localhost.

 ### Debugging Node